• Skip to primary navigation

 Torta Rustica.

-Commitment to keeping traditions alive extends into my kitchen.
-Tomorrow is Easter.
+Commitment to keeping Italian family traditions alive extends into my kitchen especially when it comes to Easter dinner.
 Typically, the Italian feast includes ravioli or manicotti in addition to a baked ham or leg of lamb.
-My mom would also bake rice pies, a sweet bread that contained colored Easter eggs and my favorite….”pizza-gain”.
-It’s a calorie laden, dough wrapped, cheese-filled meat pie that goes back a long way.
-Every Italian household has their own version and theirs is the absolute best.
+My mom would also bake rice pies, a sweet bread that contained colored Easter eggs and my favorite...."pizza gain" or pizza giana.
+It's a calorie laden, pie dough wrapped, cheese-filled meat pie that goes back a long way in southern Italy.
+Every Italian household has their own family recipe of a delicious Easter torta rustica and theirs is the absolute best.

 Torta Rustica slice.